 “She’s awake.”
 He told her, and a moment later the door opened.

 He stepped towards me and a middle aged woman with shoulder length blonde hair and grey eyes stepped out from behind him.
 She looked oddly familiar but I couldn’t put my finger on how I knew her.

-I saw tears in her eyes when she looked at me.
+I was taken aback by the tears in her eyes as she looked at me.
 Why was she crying?

 “Yeah?”
 I said cautiously.

 Asher left the room and closed the door behind him, and then it was just me and the woman.

 “You’re all grown up now.”
 She said, tears freely sliding down her cheeks.